Conrad580/Conrad580/README.md

--Hi, I’m Conrad
+- Hi, I’m Conrad
--I’m interested in Discord.js and game design
+- I’m interested in Discord.js and game design
--I’m currently learning Python and JavaScript
+- I’m currently learning Python and JavaScript

 <!---
 Conrad580/Conrad580 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.